 The scores must not be more than five years old.
 An unofficial copy of scores may be uploaded in the supporting documents section of the application.
 The ETS Rice University code is 6609 and the chemical engineering code is 1001.
 It is important that you explicitly call our attention to any discrepancies that might occur between your name as reported on your application forms and as recorded on your GRE scores.
 Your scores will be evaluated by the graduate recruiting committee.
 As a note to foreign applicants, we realize that language and cultural differences may affect the GRE scores of foreign students, particularly those whose native language is not English.
 This is taken into consideration when such students' applications are evaluated.
 The scores are nevertheless required and must come directly from the Educational Testing Service.

-Applicants who are foreign nationals or whose native language is not English must take either the TOEFL or IELTS test and must score at least 90 on the iBT TOEFL or at least 600 on the paper-based TOEFL.
-For those students who choose to take the IELTS in lieu of TOEFL, the minimum score is 7.
+Rice University requires all applicants who are foreign nationals or whose native language is not English to take either the TOEFL or IELTS test and score at least 90 on the iBT TOEFL or at least 600 on the paper-based TOEFL.
+The IELTS minimum score is 7.
+Note: Rice accepts only the best composite TOEFL scores; myBest scores are not accepted.

 Prospective students who have or will receive a degree from a university in which English is the official language of communication may be granted a waiver.
 The program reserves the right to further determine language proficiency via a personal interview (such as Skype).